Jičín: Sights

 The historic centre is built around a rectangular square with a regular Gothic street layout, remnants of fortifications and arcade Renaissance and Baroque houses.

-The historic core is formed by Valdštejnské Square, where is the Valdštejnský Castle.
+The historic core is formed by the square Valdštejnovo náměstí, where is the Valdštejnský Castle.
 The castle houses the Regional Museum and Gallery, a library and a primary art school, among others.
 There is also a castle park.
 Next to the castle is the Church of Saint James the Great.
 The church, intended as a seat of a never-established bishopric, has never been completed, so it lacks a spire and a cupola.

-North of the town is the Baroque summer house of Albrecht von Wallenstein called Valdštejnská Loggia.
+North of the town is the Baroque summer house of Albrecht von Wallenstein called Valdštejnská lodžie ('Wallenstein's loggia').
 The original game park around it is nowadays a park called Libosad.
 The loggia is connected with the town by a 1.7 km-long alley of linden trees.
 The loggia, the park and the alley together with the town centre are parts of so-called Wallenstein's Baroque composed landscape (designed landscape axes connecting sacral buildings, landscape landmarks and the town) which was unfinished due to early death of von Wallenstein.

 There are several Jewish sights in the town.
 The most notable is the former synagogue, which was first documented in 1773.